-Virginie SIDO SVP Food & Beverage Transformation and Experience and Secretary of the Board of Directors of Solidarity AccorHorels GRANDJONC General Manager, votel Cergy Pontoise - France Dominique Novotel Cergy Pontoise - France nd member of the Board of Directors of Solidarity AccorHotels Selection Committee members Yannick MINGOU Deputy Manager Deputy Manager ibis Abidjan Plateau and Sustainable Develop Christophe LEJEUNE Vice President, Talent & Culture Upper Southeast and Northeast Asia AN AMBITIOUS AND PRAGMATIC SELECTION COMMITTEE ne Selection Committee's purpose is to make choices Four or five times a year, this decision-making body meets to vote on projects that require funding below 20,000 euros or less.
+AN AMBITIOUS AND PRAGMATIC SELECTION COMMITTEE

+Committee's purpose is to make choices Four or five times a year, this decision-making body meets to vote on projects that require funding below 20,000 euros.
 Projects submitted by employees are analyzed by the Solidarity AccorHotels permanent team to check their eligibility and relevance.
-All projects must be conducted by a public interest organization in a country where the Group operates and fall within one of the endowment fund's areas of focus.
-"The Selection Committee provides an opportunity to step back and make sure that 66 we have all the arguments we need to commit ourselves.
-All projects have equal value.
-The only thing that matters is supporting each in the most effective way possible," explains Virginie Sido.
-Thanks to its members' diverse professional experience and natures, the Selection Committee has broad collective knowledge and perspective of what is happening within its geographic scope of intervention.
+All projects must be conducted by an organization of general interest in a country where the Group operates and fall within one of the endowment fund's areas of focus.
+"The Selection Committee provides an opportunity to step back experience and natures, the Selection Committee has broad collective knowledge and perspective of what is happening within its geographic scope of intervention.
 This enables it to provide local support, based on the individual needs of each country.
 "Understanding the culture in which a project takes shape is fundamental," says Christophe Lejeune.
-For Yannick Mingoumi, the committee "always wants to serve and spend in a way that has maximum impact."
+For Yannick Minaoumi, the committee "always wants to serve and spend in a way that has maximum impact."
 Virginie Sido concurs and adds that "the committee challenges projects to ensure the best possible allocation of resources."
-For Dominique Grandjonc, the committee has the merit of "being engaged, caring and capable of making sound Always choices " All wants to committee members serve and agree to place equity at the top of spend in a their considerations. way that has with a key concern: maximum the beneficiaries.
-The projects they impact accept all meet a need expressed on the ground and address local problems.
-They are supported by committed employees, involve hotel teams and, most importantly, benefit the largest number of people, aiming at building self-reliance in beneficiaries.
-Ultimately, the purpose of the Selection Committee is to make informed choices.
-To do this, it strives to be compassionate and reasoned, as well as ambitious and pragmatic.
-Governance of Solidarity AccorHotels - The Board of Directors establishes the strategic guidelines for the endowment fund, votes on projects applying for funding equal or greater than to 20,000 euros and ensures their operational implementation.
-The Board of Directors consists of six AccorHotels representatives and three external qualified members. - votes on projects requiring less than 20,000 euros in funding and ensures their operational implementation. - The permanent team fosters, identifies, encourages and supports social support initiatives led by employees worldwide.
-It works in collaboration with local liaisons, places best practices on a network and plays an advisory and monitoring role for each project.
-JOINT...
+For Dominique Grandjonc, the committee has the merit of wants to serve and spend in a way that has maximum impact